Academic Standards Council Bylaws

 B. The duties of the Chair and Vice Chair shall be as follows:

-- Chair meetings of the Committee in accordance with the Procedures in Small Boards section of Robert's Rule of Order (latest edition).
+- Chair meetings of the Council in accordance with the Procedures in Small Boards section of Robert's Rule of Order (latest edition).
 The Vice Chair will conduct scheduled meetings in the absence of the Chair, unless a meeting is cancelled.

 - Ensure minutes of meetings are forwarded to the Faculty Senate.